merRen22/template-android/README.md

 - Multi Module App
 - Mockito
 - Compose
+- Room
+- KotlinDsl

 It is also configured to work with compose and dynamic modules

+## Refactoring

+In order to change the versions and dependecies access the buildSrc module.
+It contains everything related to versions and packages names

 ## Modules